bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

 Oct 8
 ----
 - Action Items / Carry Over
-    - Shared VON component
+    - Shared VON component - looks like we will build our own search
-    - Enhancements to VON API
+    - Enhancements to VON API -

 - Standing Items
     - Program Kanban